Written by

 Having a child marks the beginning of a completely new chapter in every person's life.
 Childbirth is one of the most intimate biological and psychological processes in a woman's life.
 In today's societal context, preparing for childbirth often gets pushed into the background, even though this event is crucial not just physically, but mentally and emotionally as well.
 Unfortunately, nowadays, the information provided to expectant mothers during their care is not detailed enough and lacks sufficient information – this is what this article aims to address.

-1. Physical preparation helps strengthen those muscle groups that will be most stressed during childbirth.
+Physical preparation helps strengthen the muscle groups that will work the hardest during labor.

 Physical preparation